ksstrat/milestone-project-1/README.md

 ##### *Why Paddle With Us*

 * This section highlights the benefits of community kayaking.
-* It explains the user why kayaking is good for body and soul.
+* It explains to the user why kayaking is good for body and soul.
-* The benefits should help the user to recognise the added value of kayaking in the community.
+* The benefits should help the user to recognize the added value of kayaking in the community.
-* The benefits are divided into four categories - Nature, Exercise, Relaxation and Adventure.
+* The benefits are divided into four categories: Nature, Exercise, Relaxation, and Adventure.
 * In mobile view, these categories are displayed one below the other.
 * From the tablet view and upwards, two of these categories are displayed side by side.